Raccoon: Conflicts

 Raccoons have become notorious in urban areas for consuming food waste.
-They possess impressive problem-solving abilities and can break into all but the most secure food waste bins, which has earned them the derisive nickname "trash panda."
+They possess impressive problem-solving abilities and can break into all but the most secure food waste bins, which has earned them the nickname "trash panda".
 The presence of raccoons near humans may be undesirable, as raccoon droppings, like those of most wild animals, contain parasites and other disease vectors.
 Raccoon roundworm is of particular concern to public health.
 It can be contracted in humans by accidental ingestion or inhalation of the eggs, which are present in the feces of infected raccoons.
 While usually harmless to the host, it causes progressive neurological damage in humans and is eventually fatal if untreated.
 It is found in about 60% of adult raccoons.
 The general presence of raccoons in an area is not typically of concern, but nests or droppings found within or near structures should be destroyed.
 Roundworm eggs are very robust, and bleach alone is insufficient; burning or treatment with hot solutions of sodium hydroxide is required.
 The keeping of raccoons as pets is illegal in some jurisdictions due to these risks.

 The increasing number of raccoons in urban areas has resulted in diverse reactions in humans, ranging from outrage at their presence to deliberate feeding.
 Some wildlife experts and most public authorities caution against feeding wild animals, because they might become increasingly obtrusive and dependent on humans as a food source.
 Other experts challenge such arguments and advise on feeding raccoons and other wildlife in their books.
 Raccoons without a fear of humans are a concern to those who attribute this trait to rabies, but scientists point out this behavior is much more likely to be a behavioral adjustment to living in habitats with regular contact to humans for many generations.
 Raccoons usually do not prey on domestic cats and dogs, but isolated cases of killings have been reported.
 Attacks on pets may also target their owners.